streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 ## Configure AWS S3 offloader driver

-You can configure the AWS S3 offloader driver in the configuration file `broker.conf`.
+You can configure the AWS S3 offloader driver in the configuration file `broker.conf` or `standalone.conf`.

 - **Required** configurations are as below.